1,500+

 01Live

-Top up your agent in USDC from a card or bank in 100+ countries.
+Top up your agent in USD from a card or bank in 100+ countries.
 Visa, Mastercard, Apple Pay, Google Pay.
-Your agent settles in stablecoins; you never touch a wallet or a seed phrase.
+Your agent settles in USDC; you never touch a wallet or a seed phrase.

 100+ countries · Visa · Mastercard